-FACT CHECK: Dunkin' Donuts Facebook Coupon
+Dunkin' 'Free Box of Donuts' Coupon Scam

 CLAIM

-Dunkin' Donuts is distributing a coupon via Facebook to people who complete a short series of steps.
-See Example(s)
+Dunkin' Donuts is distributing a coupon for a free box of donuts to people who complete a short series of steps.

 RATING